happy-dude/dotfiles/README.md

     git submodule foreach --recursive git checkout master; \
     git submodule foreach --recursive git pull;

-I am not sure which way is the more correct method.
+Again, I am not sure which way is the more correct method.
 If anything, I wish `git submodule` commands would give me more information about the new changes.

+***TIP***

+If there are changes inside the submodules, use due dilligence in reading about the changes and patches before actually incorporating them into your configuration; that got me once or twice...

 Notes
 -----